-Under the Extend tab go to the Plugin Manager and then from the type list select Storage.
-Disable the Storage - Local plugin by clicking on the checkmark under the Published column.
-Then click on the Storage - Amazon S3 to edit the plugin.
-Configure the plugin with the following setting:
+Go to Site Settings > Plugins and then from the type list select Storage.
+Edit and disable the Storage - Local plugin by clicking on it's name.
+Edit the Amazon S3 plugin using the following settings:

 - The folder to store the data: use assets as the default setting